GoogleCloudPlatform/dotnet-docs-samples/spanner/api/README.md

       writeUsingDml                     Insert multiple records using a DML statement.

+      queryWithParameter                Query record inserted using DML with a query parameter.

       writeWithTransactionUsingDml      Update data using a DML statement within a read-write transaction.

       updateUsingPartitionedDml         Update multiple records using a partitioned DML statement.